kevinolega/minimalchanges/_posts/2010-08-27-minimalist-lifestyle.md

 I don’t buy a lot so I have less expenses and I’m not worried about running out of cash because I can live well with a small amount.
 I consider myself financially free.
 I’m almost out of debt and my savings are growing.
 Healthy living.
-Because of my frequent use of the word “NO” I have better control of my direction and less to worry about and I have more time for God and <del datetime="2016-05-20T16:55:55+00:00">myself.
+Because of my frequent use of the word “NO” I have better control of my direction and less to worry about and I have more time for God and myself.
 I get to really take pleasure in the small things.

 If you liked this post send me an email.
 You can reach me at minimal changes at gmail dot com.